daidong/daidong.github.io/_pages/about.md

 <h2 id="News">News!</h2>

 - **Spring 2023 Fully Supported Ph.D.
 RA positions** are available.
 Send me emails for more details.
-- Congrats to Abdullah Al Raqibul Islam for being accepted to CS Research Mentorship Program (CSRMP) by Google Research.
+- Congrats to Abdullah Al Raqibul Islam accepted to CS Research Mentorship Program (CSRMP) by Google Research.
 - **ClusterLog** is accepted by [FTXS 2022 Workshop](https://sites.google.com/view/ftxs2022) at SC'22.
 Congrats to Chris Egersdoerfer and Di Zhang.
 Chris is an Undergraduate Student, and this is his first paper!
 In this paper, we propose a new log pre-processing method to improve existing log-based anomaly detection methods' accuracy significantly.
 - **IOPathTune** is accepted by [SC'22 ACM Student Research Competition (SRC)](https://sc22.supercomputing.org/program/posters/acm-student-research-competition/).
 Congrats to Md.
 Hasanur Rashid!
 This poster summarizes our recent progress in building a client-side, dynamic, real-time I/O tuner.
 Hasanur also serves as Student Volunteer at SC.
 - An extended journal version of the **Optane PMEM Performance** study is accepted by CCF Transactions on High-Performance Computing.
 Congrats to Abdullah Al Raqibul Islam.
 In this study, we systematically benchmarked Optane PMEM performance on various indexing data structures and made interesting observations.